 Riccioli Pasta with Wild Mushroom Sauce & Grilled Chicken

 Needed a “quick & easy” recipe for dinner last night.
-My wife pulled out a bag of frozen chicken tenders from the freezer in the morning and marinated them in balsamic dressing before heading out to work.
+My wife pulled out a bag of frozen chicken tenders from the freezer in the morning and marinated them in the balsamic dressing before heading out to work.

 She “mentioned” we should use up the fresh, wild mushrooms in the refrigerator from the Farmer’s Market.